timothyas/xesn/paper.md

 `Xesn` enables prediction for multi-dimensional systems by integrating its high level operations with `xarray` [@hoyer_xarray_2017].
-As with `xarray`, users refer to dimensions based on their named axes (e.g., "x", "latitude", or "time" instead of logical indices 0, 1, 2).
+As with `xarray`, users refer to dimensions based on their named axes.
 `Xesn` parallelizes the core array based operations by using `dask` [@dask_2016] to map them across available resources, which can include a multi-threaded environment on a laptop or single node, or a distributed computing resource